MoreOutput/Kwikecart.js/README.md

 Kwikicart.js 0.0.1
 ===========================
 Kwikicart is a weird javascript shopping cart.
 Intending to be a quick solution for connecting the browser 'store' to end points on your server.
-Store creation should be easy and not dependent on Javascript to work.
-The best way to illustrate is by jumping in.
+Store creation should be easy and progressive enhancement is mandated.

 Kwikicart makes some markup assumptions: